Collab-Hub-io/Collab-Hub-Max-Client/README.md

 Much of the functionality below is built into the modules.
 However, you can also implement them manually in your patch if you prefer.

+INSERT LIST AND DESCRIPTIONS OF OTHER AVAILABLE COMMANDS e.g. getUsers, addUsername, etc.

+## Going Further

+INSERT EXPLANATION OF CLIENT SCRIPT AND HOW TO INCORPORATE THE SCRIPT INTO THEIR OWN PATCHES e.g. make a patch without needing our modules.